ANIME EXPO

 key takeaways

-The user interviews gave great insight on how people approached planning for and attending Anime Expo.
+The user interviews gave great insight into how people approached planning for and attending Anime Expo.
 Below are the key takeaways for each category:

 Planning / Scheduling

-• When it came to planning, users heavily relied on discussion with their friends.
+• When planning, users heavily relied on discussions with their friends.

-➜ Most jotted their plans on a notes app on their phone and set reminders for themselves.
+➜ Most jotted their plans on a notes app and set reminders for themselves.

-• Planning in advance required for users to consider their method of transportation for getting to the convention and lodging for the weekend, especially if they were non-locals.
+• Planning required users to consider their method of transportation for getting to the convention and lodging for the weekend, especially if they were non-locals.

-➜ Some would do a search online or ask around to see what events were happening before coming to Anime Expo.
+➜ Some would search online or ask to see what events were happening before coming to Anime Expo.

 • Casual planners would roam more leisurely but had specific things they would like to do in mind like going to Artist Alley.

-• Group plans involved mainly communication to see which events aligned, when to meet up, rooming arrangements, and coordinating carpool.
+• Group plans involved communication to see which events aligned, when to meet up, rooming arrangements, and coordinating carpools.

 Travel & Arrangements

 Arrangements for Anime Expo were straightforward.
-For travel, users used the train or they carpooled.
-Users arranged for grabbing food at the convention, bringing their own food, or figuring out dinner elsewhere.
+For travel, users used the train or carpooled.
+Users arranged to grab food at the convention, bring their own food, or plan dinner elsewhere.

 At the Convention

-When attending Anime Expo, users were mindful of traffic, weather, and budget.
-Some highlights for Anime Expo include Exhibitor Hall, Artist Alley, concerts, panels, cosplay meetups, and seeing industry guests.
+Users were mindful of traffic, weather, and budget when attending Anime Expo.
+Some highlights of Anime Expo include the Exhibitor Hall, Artist Alley, concerts, panels, cosplay meetups, and seeing industry guests.

 App Related